Submitted by CWDadmin on Thu, 01/11/2018 - 13:32

 UPDATE (11/17/17) Cleveland Water has not received any water quality or discoloration calls related to shutting down the 54-inch water main for emergency repairs on Wednesday, 11/15/17.
 The water is safe to drink and use as normal.
 THERE IS NO BOIL ALERT IN EFFECT.

 While crews are still in the process of making repairs, we will continue to monitor the water quality to ensure there are no issues.

 If customers have questions or notice any discoloration with their water, please call our 24 Hour Emergency Dispatch Line at 216-664-3060.

 Submitted by CWDadmin on Thu, 09/07/2017 - 17:47

-Cleveland Water crews continues to make repairs on the 12 inch water main break on Lakeshore Boulevard.
+Cleveland Water crews continue to make repairs on the 12-inch water main break on Lakeshore Boulevard.
 The water has been turned off and the water main is isolated.
 Crews are in the process of excavating in order to expose the break.
 Once the excavation is completed, the break will be repaired.

 Submitted by CWDadmin on Thu, 09/07/2017 - 14:47

 Cleveland Water is in the process of making repairs to a water main break located in the 15900 block of Lakeshore Boulevard in Cleveland.
 Lakeshore Boulevard is closed from East 156th Street to East 159th Street.
 The street will be closed until further notice.